nordic-institute/X-Road/doc/Manuals/ig-csha_x-road_6_ha_installation_guide.md

 2. Follow the instructions in [Central Server User Guide](ug-cs_x-road_6_central_server_user_guide.md#18-migrating-to-remote-database-host) to migrate the Central Server database from local to remote.

+3. Follow the instructions in [General Installation of HA Support](#4-general-installation-of-ha-support)

-3. Setup the database cluster as instructed in [Appendix A. Setting up a replicated PostgreSQL database](#appendix-a-setting-up-a-replicated-postgresql-database).
+4. Setup the database cluster as instructed in [Appendix A. Setting up a replicated PostgreSQL database](#appendix-a-setting-up-a-replicated-postgresql-database).